Dangerous Musings

 • Merchandise inventory is ready to ship

-Inventory costs flow from different statements during from acquisition to sale of materials/merchandise:
+Inventory costs flow from different statements during from acquisition to sale of materials/merchandise.

 From the Merchandiser (Reseller) POV